 - the child has suffered abuse or neglect (or is at risk of suffering abuse or neglect) and needs to be moved to a place of safety.

-But it’s not just the child’s life that is changed by fostering.
+Because it’s not just the child’s life that is changed by fostering.
 We don’t think there can be anything more rewarding than fostering children and giving a young person a better life; supporting them through difficult times by listening, caring and just being there.
+Whatever the types of fostering challenges you may meet, these core values will play a major role in finding successful solutions.

 You might already work with children and young people and feel that you can put your skills and experience to perfect use by offering a home for a vulnerable child.
 You might also want to change careers, work from home and make use of a spare bedroom.
 Most importantly though, when deciding to embark on the journey of fostering children you will have a strong desire to really, really want to help a child in need.